imagineLife/nodeWork/pizzaAPI/readme.md

 # API
 ## USERS

-	/user
+	/users

 ***CREATE (post)***
-required in body:
+*required in body:*
 - FirstName
 - LastName
-- userName
+- phoneNumber
 - emailAddress
 - streetAddress
+- password
-- acceptedTOSAgreement (terms of service)
+- tosAgreement (terms of service)

 ***UPDATE (put)***
-required in body:
+*required in url parameter:*
 - email
-- password

-required in header:
+*required in body:*
-- token
+- email
 - at least one of the following for editing:
 	- firstName
 	- lastName